A concussion is a type of mild head injury. It happens when the head gets bumped, which causes a short-term change in how the brain works.

 It might be hard for your child to sit out of sport.
-But he can still be involved with his team even while he’s recovering from concussion.
-For example, he could help the coaches at training and on game day, or help with scoring or timekeeping.
+But they can still be involved with their team even while they’re recovering from concussion.
+For example, they could help the coaches at training and on game day, or they could help with scoring or timekeeping.

 There’s a risk of concussion in many popular sports and activities, and there isn’t much you or your child’s sporting club can do to reduce this risk.

 Protective equipment like cycling helmets and mouthguards can prevent other injuries, but there’s little evidence that protective equipment reduces the risk of concussion.

 The best way to help prevent concussion is to teach and practise safe playing techniques and encourage fair play and respect among junior players.